Dave Tutelman --

 single-length iron sets.
 This time, I restructured the article,

-starting with the prinicples of single-length clubs and finishing with
+starting with the prinicples of single-length clubs, continuing with a

-a separate page of simulation studies of products on the market
+separate page of simulation studies of products on the market, and

 is a discussion of the yardage gaps for a set of irons.
 This is crucial